damienwhaley/challenge-cashapp/README.md

 ### Customer Domain

 Using the simplest way to represent the customer entity I made the assumption that a customer of the bank can only have one bank account.
 The customer domain is really concerned with a customer account.
 If I was to add a bit more detail, I would have allowed a customer to have multiple accounts, and these accounts would have been a separate class.
-I felt this is over-engineering the solution, and would not help in biulding something which delivers what the requirements request.
+I felt this is over-engineering the solution, and would not help in building something which delivers what the requirements request.

 Another simplification that I chose was to use the customer's name as the identifier for the customer.